apache/mynewt-site/docs/network/ble/ble_hs/ble_hs_return_codes.md

 ### Return Code Reference

+#### Header

+All NimBLE host return codes are made accessible by including the following header:

+```c
+#include "host/ble_hs.h"
+```

 #### Return codes - Core

 The precise meaning of each of these error codes depends on the function that returns it.
 The API reference for a particular function indicates the conditions under which each of these codes are returned.

-```c
-#include "host/ble_hs.h"
-```

 | Value | Name           | Condition                                    |
 |-------|----------------|----------------------------------------------|